Killing of Alexandra Mezher: Aftermath

 Sweden's Prime Minister, Stefan Löfven, visited the scene of the attack.
 He later told Radio Sweden that he "believe[s] that there are quite many people in Sweden who feel a lot of concern that there can be more cases of this kind when Sweden receives so many children and youth who come alone [to seek asylum]."
 The day after the stabbing, an editorial in Expressen called for the expulsion of migrants who committed crimes.
 The attack raised concerns about overcrowded conditions in Sweden's asylum centers, the possibility of adult migrants taking advantage of Swedish law to fraudulently register as minors.

 Trial

 In May 2016, the attacker was charged with murder of Mezher and the attempted murder of another resident at the asylum center.
 According to the charge sheet, Mezher was stabbed three times before she fled to another room, with one of the wounds severing blood vessels in her thigh causing severe blood loss.
 The attacker was suicidal at the time and reportedly said he had tried to kill himself at the time of the attack.
-In August, 2016 he was sentenced to psychiatric care, ordered to pay SEK 300,000 in compensation to Mezher's family.
-If discharged, he will also be deported and forbidden from returning to Sweden until 2026.
+In August, 2016 he was found guilty of manslaughter, aggravated assault and attempted aggravated assault.
+He was sentenced to psychiatric care, ordered to pay SEK 300,000 in compensation to Mezher's family, and, if discharged, he will also be deported and forbidden from returning to Sweden until 2026.
 After appeal, the court of appeal upheld the sentence, except extending the deportation until 2031.